 Bury Council Planning department look after trees that are protected, being subject to a Tree Preservation Order and/or being situated in a conservation area.

 Note: If a tree is situated on the highway or Council owned land, please see Tree care and management for further information.

-Tree preservation orders are orders made by a local planning authority which in general make it an offence to cut down, top, lop, uproot, wilfully damage or wilfully destroy a tree without the planning authority's permission.
+Tree preservation orders (TPOs) are orders made by a Council that give the tree legal protection.
+This makes it an offence to cut down, top, lop, uproot, wilfully damage or wilfully destroy a protected tree without the Council's permission.

-Local planning authorities have specific powers to protect trees by making tree preservation orders, although the Forestry Commission is responsible for the control of felling generally.
+Councils have specific powers to protect trees by making TPOs, although the Forestry Commission is responsible for the control of felling generally.

-Special provisions also apply to trees within conservation areas designated by local planning authorities.
+Special provisions also apply to trees within conservation areas designated by Councils.